asreview/asreview/docs/source/server_configuration.rst

     asreview auth-tool add-users --db-uri=sqlite:////path/example.sqlite

-For more information about creating users, see the section `Create user accounts <#create-user-accounts-with-auth-tool>`_ below.
+For more information about auth-tool and creating users, see the section `Create user accounts <#create-user-accounts-with-auth-tool>`_ below.

 Full authentication configuration